Date: Dec 06-Jan 07

 I’ve heard both “yes” and “no” on soaking corks before bottling… So to soak or not to soak?

-MEMBERS ONLYNo commercial wineries that I’ve worked with soak their corks before bottling because it’s not necessary for larger-scale businesses.
+No commercial wineries that I’ve worked with soak their corks before bottling because it’s not necessary for larger-scale businesses.
 Commercial wineries buy corks by the thousands from reputable companies with high turnover.
-They buy full bags and only order enough for their scheduled bottling runs, ensuring that small excess quantities aren’t left over to dry

 A friend recommended microwaving corks in a bowl of water to sanitize them…

-MEMBERS ONLYCorks seem to be on everyone’s mind as of late — it must be bottling time!
-As I think I’ve mentioned before in this column, it’s impossible to sterilize corks and it’s almost impossible to properly sanitize them.
-Corks are plugs of tree bark, after all.
-Mold and bacteria are held in check relatively well
+Corks seem to be on everyone’s mind as of late — it must be bottling time!
+As I think I’ve mentioned before in this column, it’s impossible to sterilize corks and it’s

 Common Grape Growing Questions